The Canadian legal system has betrayed me.

 A few years ago, I was prescribed medical cannabis.

-My Licensed Producer (LP) – those who fulfilled my prescription, Broken Coast Cannabis, shared my personal information, via email, with other patients.
+My Licensed Producer (LP) – those who fulfilled my prescription, I’ll refer to them as BSC from here onward, shared my personal information, via email, with other patients.
 The other patients and I were on an email thread, our email addresses and full names listed in the CC field.

 I was upset.